udda/multiload-ng/README.md

 Build system automatically selects highest GTK+ version available.
 If you need to build against a lower version, you have to set it manually (see next section, [Advanced configure](#advanced-configure))

-For example, LxPanel and older versions of XFCE panel (< 4.12.0) need GTK2 version of the plugin.
+For example, LxPanel and older versions of MATE and XFCE panels need GTK2 version of the plugin.
 They need to add option `--with-gtk=2.0` to *./configure*.

 ### Advanced configure